 Everett is an active member of the International Trombone Association, currently serving as as Assistant Editor (Audio/Video Reviews) for the ITA Journal.
 He is also a member of the International Tuba-Euphonium Association, the Historic Brass Society, the National Association of College Wind and Percussion Instructors, the College Music Society, and the Pi Kappa Lambda, Phi Kappa Phi, and Phi Eta Sigma National Honor Societies.
 In 2007 he received the Roger DiGiulian Lifetime Musician Award from the Monroe Symphony Orchestra, and in 2010 he was awarded an Enhancement Grant from the Louisiana Board of Regents, receiving over $39,000 to purchase new instruments for the Brass Class and Low Brass Studio at ULM.

 In addition to his many professional activities, Everett is a member of the Oxford Camp of The Gideons International, and he and his family attend Christ Presbyterian Church.
 In 2011 he received a Certificate in Systematic Theology from Puritan Reformed Theological Seminary.
 His writings on theological and devotional topics have appeared in Modern Reformation, Puritan Reformed Journal, and The Banner of Sovereign Grace Truth.

-Use this coupon code at checkout for 10% off: EVERETT
+Use this coupon code at checkout for 10% off sheet music: EVERETT

 Displaying 1 - 12 of 20